ptone/jiffylab/README.rst

 and some python tools, pull the base Docker images needed, and start the webapp.
 You can then connect on port 80 to that machine.
-It is recommended you not run this on a server also used for any "Very Important Things", but instead run it on some sort of VM.
+It is recommended you not run this on a server also used for any "Very Important Things", but instead run it on some sort of VM on its own.

 Running on a Mac with Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~